erri120/lotus/README.md

 Starting with a mod you don't even see in MO2: [Enemy Releveler](https://www.nexusmods.com/skyrimspecialedition/mods/32211) which is a zEdit patcher that delevels enemies based on what faction they are part of.
 I will tweak this patcher based on feedback I receive and my own testing so it may be a bit unbalanced at the moment.

-Next I'm gonna take a page out of [SkyRem](https://www.nexusmods.com/skyrimspecialedition/mods/26789) by [DrPharmDawg](https://www.nexusmods.com/skyrimspecialedition/users/19562249) ([Patreon](https://www.patreon.com/user?u=16576878)) and use [Improved NPC Encounter Zones](https://www.nexusmods.com/skyrimspecialedition/mods/27103), [Evolving Value Economy](https://www.nexusmods.com/skyrimspecialedition/mods/26325) and [Loot Overhaul - Rarity and Abundancy](https://www.nexusmods.com/skyrimspecialedition/mods/26732).
+Next I'm gonna take a page out of [SkyRem](https://www.nexusmods.com/skyrimspecialedition/mods/26789) by [DrPharmDawg](https://www.nexusmods.com/skyrimspecialedition/users/19562249) ([Patreon](https://www.patreon.com/user?u=16576878)) and use [Improved NPC Encounter Zones](https://www.nexusmods.com/skyrimspecialedition/mods/27103) and [Evolving Value Economy](https://www.nexusmods.com/skyrimspecialedition/mods/26325).

 (Sidenote: I love how every mod in Skyrim needs to have some sort of acronym in their title for no reason at all)

-Anyway, INEZ reworks the encounter zones, LORA overhauls the Loot and is a replacement to [MLU](https://www.nexusmods.com/skyrimspecialedition/mods/3058/?) and EVE + [Trade and Barter](https://www.nexusmods.com/skyrimspecialedition/mods/23081) add more spice and complexity to the economy and trading system.
+Anyway, INEZ reworks the encounter zones and EVE + [Trade and Barter](https://www.nexusmods.com/skyrimspecialedition/mods/23081) add more spice and complexity to the economy and trading system.

 The updated version of [Dynamic Equipment Manager SSE](https://www.nexusmods.com/skyrimspecialedition/mods/21937), [Dynamic Equipment Manager SKSE Updated](https://www.nexusmods.com/skyrimspecialedition/mods/34407) automatically equips and unequips ammo, helmets and shields.
 Check the config file you don't want some of those features.